corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 - `AggregatedMeteringCollectionFlow.multicollect`

-both of them start multiple parallel flows on the collector node, each of them collecting metering from a different node in the network, a timeout can be specified so that all flows that do not terminate within the timeout are simply canceled and only the data from the flows that completed successfully will be processed.
+both of them start multiple parallel flows on the collector node, each of them collecting metering from a different node in the network, a timeout can be specified so that all flows that do not terminate within the timeout are simply cancelled and only the data from the flows that completed successfully will be processed.

 The methods take as a parameter a callback will be invoked, once for each destination node, as soon as the relative flow returns, the callback takes as parameters the destination Party from which data have been collected, the parameters that were used for the collection (an instance of `MeteringCollectionParameters` for
-`FilteredMeteringCollectionFlow`, while a simple `MeteringCollectionTimeWindow` is used for `AggregatedMeteringCollectionFlow`) and a `Future` that is guaranteed to be done at the time of the callback invocation; if the flow invocation resulted in an exception, that will be rethrown inside the callback when calling `Future.get` and it is expected that the callback is able to handle it, if this is not the case the execution will be interrupted and all the created subflows canceled.
+`FilteredMeteringCollectionFlow`, while a simple `MeteringCollectionTimeWindow` is used for `AggregatedMeteringCollectionFlow`) and a `Future` that is guaranteed to be done at the time of the callback invocation; if the flow invocation resulted in an exception, that will be rethrown inside the callback when calling `Future.get` and it is expected that the callback is able to handle it, if this is not the case the execution will be interrupted and all the created subflows cancelled.

 The following is a code example for filtered metering collection from 2 nodes